 I present here the FBI MIOG as one complete searchable PDF, with a view toward putting the whole thing online as a web page, complete with cross references, links, and also annotations to Federal cases in each area.
-This is a major project and one I am doing at no charge to anyone, for the general benefit of investigators, counsel, and litigants in cases of interest to the U.S. Government.
+This is a major project and one I am doing at no charge to anyone, for the general benefit of investigators, counsel, and litigants in Federal cases or other cases of interest to the U.S. Government.
 The PDF combines all of the PDF's from the FBI Vault in the order they appear, and I ran optical character recognition on the PDF to make it searchable.
 That is the source of the text that will be published here.

 Start here: MIOG [206.2 MB] as a complete, searchable, 3,713 page PDF.